Australia’s Home Energy Efficiency Certifications Explained

 In recent times we have seen a rise in awareness around living in a more energy-efficient future.
 We started in our homes and have since pushed for more environmentally friendly companies.
 Because of this, a variety of different rating and assessment systems have been implemented to ensure energy efficiency.
 It’s a simple rule to follow; achieve maximum productivity within our homes with minimal to no wasted energy.

-Below we'll introduce six house energy rating systems as a resource to ensure your home is comfortable while still using minimal energy.
+Though the National House Energy Rating Scheme, or NatHERS, as it’s more commonly know, there are several ranking and assessment systems we follow in Australia.
+Below we’ll introduce a few key house energy rating systems as a resource to ensure your home is comfortable while still using minimal energy.

 - Green Star Rating System

-Using a star rating system out of ten, the Nationwide House Energy Rating Scheme (NatHERS) measures a home's energy efficiency based on its design.
-The rating system is run by the Department of the Environment and Energy, consider the thermal (heating and cooling) performance of a homes design on behalf of the Australia states and territories.
+Using a star rating system out of ten, the Nationwide House Energy Rating Scheme or NatHERS measures a home’s energy efficiency based on its design.
+The rating system is run by the Department of the Environment and Energy and considers the thermal (heating and cooling) performance of a homes design on behalf of the Australia states and territories.

 - The overall design of the home